 Article published in a magazine saying about Vedanayagam Sashtriyar who was a poet in king Serfoji ll’s court.

-King Serfoji ll use to give many wealth as a gift of appreciation to artists who perform in his court (darbar).
+King Serfoji ll used to give many wealth as a gift of appreciation to artists who performed in his court (darbar).

-According to philosophy, what we have as an income,that should be maintained like that without decreasing and should be well satisfied with that and what we don’t have, we should not worry about that.
-What we have with us, with that we have to lead our life with the blessings of god.
+According to philosophy, what we have as an income, that should be maintained without decreasing and should be well satisfied and what we don’t have, we should never worry about that.
+What we have with us, with that- we have to lead our life happily with the blessings of god.